School Waste Reduction Programs

 • Purchase recycled paper

-• Revise procurement specifications to eliminate discrimination against recycled paper and to give preference to the purchase of recycled paper
+• Revise procurement specifications to give preference to the purchase of recycled paper

 Administration and Personnel